 III.
 Gathering personal data and processing purposes

-Remember that before starting to use any of our service or functionalities, you must read this Policy, as well as the Terms and Conditions in the specific section concerning that service or functionality.
-In said section you will be able to see if there are any particular usage conditions or if specific processing of your Personal Data is required.
-Not providing certain information marked as mandatory may mean that it is not possible to handle your user registration or the use of certain available functionalities or services via https://lucient.com/en.
+Remember that before starting to use any of our services or functionalities, you must read this Policy, as well as the Terms and Conditions in the specific section concerning that service or functionality.
+In said section, you will be able to see if there are any particular usage conditions or if specific processing of your Personal Data is required.
+Not providing certain information marked as mandatory may mean that it is not possible to handle your user registration or the use of certain available functionalities or services via https://lucient.com.

 The user (you) hereby guarantees that the Personal Data provided is correct and accurate and undertakes to notify of any changes or modifications to it.
-Any loss or damage caused to the Website, to the Data Controllers or any other third party through the submission of erroneous, inaccurate, or incomplete information on the registration firms will be the user’s sole responsibility.
+Any loss or damage caused to the Website, to the Data Controllers, or any other third party through the submission of erroneous, inaccurate, or incomplete information on the registration forms will be the user’s sole responsibility.

 A. What data do we gather about you?

 There are many ways in which you can share your personal data with us, and we could gather or receive your data via our websites, forms, or pages on our social media.

 In some cases, you provide us with your Personal Data directly (for example, when you create an account, when you get in contact with us, when you make a purchase on our websites), in other cases we gather them ourselves (for example, using cookies to understand how you use our websites) or, on other occasions, we receive your data from other third parties, including other companies belonging to the LUCIENT Group.

 We understand that “Personal Information” constitutes any information that may directly or indirectly identify you.
 We might ultimately gather the following personal information:

 - Information about your identity and, particularly, name, surname, address, email address.